 Ducks and Beavers go head-to-head in the Oregon Rivalry Run, held in Tualatin.
 And Coos Bay honors one of its own, University of Oregon star and Olympic champion Steve Prefontaine, in the annual memorial run (temporarily canceled) bearing his name.
 Other big races in the fall include the Columbia Gorge Marathon and Portland Marathon.

-Apparently, Thanksgiving in Oregon is as much about turkey trots as it is turkey, with races in Bend, Coos Bay and many other communities.
+Apparently, Thanksgiving in Oregon is as much about turkey trots as it is turkey, with races in many communities.
 Portland hosts a popular Hood to Coast Turkey Trot at the Portland International Raceway.

 Start the year off on the right foot by running on New Year’s Day: Deschutes River Half Marathon (Maupin), Resolution Run & Walk (Corvallis) and Resolution Run (Newport).